 Posted May 30, 2010

 In the quest for sexual pleasure, we too often focus squarely on one another's genitals as if those few square inches hold the only key to ecstasy.
-Paying attention primarily to these parts may work fine for casual flings but even in months-long affairs, not to mention long term relationships, sex runs the risk of turning stale unless partners pay attention to each other and to more than just the vulva, penis or anus.
+Paying attention primarily to these parts may work fine for casual flings, but even in months-long affairs, not to mention long-term relationships, sex runs the risk of turning stale unless partners pay attention to each other and to more than just the vulva, penis, or anus.

-Feet are sometimes seen as dirty and it's not unusual for people to feel embarrassed about their feet or even to pull them away or hide them from the notice of someone they like.
-I once pulled mine away all too quickly from someone I very much liked only because someone had previously made fun of my feet.
+Feet are sometimes seen as dirty and it's not unusual for people to feel embarrassed about their feet or even to pull them away or hide them from the eyes of someone they're attracted to.
+I once pulled mine away all too quickly from a person I liked, only because my feet were previously mocked.
 It's too bad.

-- Dress your feet up in stockings, knee highs or high heels and make them festive for sex play
+- Dress your feet up in stockings.
+Knee highs or high heels and make them festive for sex play

-- Bathe together, taking turns to wash and scrub each others' feet, perhaps with a pumice stone and some soft body wash
+- Bathe together, taking turns to wash and scrub each others' feet, perhaps with a pumice stone and soft body wash

 - Take care of your own feet so that they look and feel their best.
 If you're prone to tough skin, your dermatologist might be able to prescribe a cream to soften your feet.
-If your feet are only mildly scratchy or thick in places, then scrubbing with a pumice stone and sleeping with socks over your cream-slathered feet may help them to feel soft and sensual
+If your feet are only mildly scratchy or thick in places, then scrubbing with a pumice stone and sleeping with socks over cream-slathered feet may help them to feel soft and sensual